-For evaluation purposes, we employ radix-trie-based rule processing over two platforms: the previously discussed PC platform as well as an HP Blade server Open Networking Environment [24].
-The HP Blade comprises an Intel Core 2 Duo T7500 processor, running at 1.2 GHz and having 4 GB of memory.
-To isolate the performance of the algorithms on the software-based rule processing from issues arising from rule processing at higher application layers (as discussed in Section V), we emulate the network at the application layer using the same data as before and insert the same number of heavy-hitters and heavy flows.
+For evaluation purposes, we employ radix-trie based ruleprocessing over two platforms: the previously discussed PC platform as well as an HP Blade server Open Networking Environment [24].
+The HP Blade comprises of Intel Core 2 Duo T7500 processor, running at 1.2 GHz and having 4 GB of memory.
+To isolate the performance of the algorithms on the software based rule-processing from issues arising from rule-processing at higher application layers (as discussed in